korAPUcard/korAPUcard/RULES.md

 If you are requesting a waiver for a deportation action caused by breaking the rules with this blacklist, it will take at least approximately *1,000+* minutes.

 Support languages: **English**, **Korean**

-### Blacklist - English

-**Most keyword or content listed in this blacklist are prohibited in our community.**

-- All content and keyword related to "Jjang-gu" *(There is no exceptions.)*
-- All excessive conversation related to religion, politics, etc. dangerous things *(Small conversations in daily life are acceptable to some extent, but excessive discussions and extreme remarks are can be reasons for ban)*
-- Extremist (Ex: Sexism(include Feminism), Racism, Nationality discrimination, etc.) *(Our community does not accept any discrimination.)*
-- Any act that praises pseudo-science and denies or criticizes science *(Our community is science and technology oriented with games.)*
-- Unauthorized advertising
-- Spoiler and backseating(Exclude when requested)
-- etc.

 ### Blacklist - Korean